-Foods go rancid when the fats and oils in them oxidize as they come into contact with the air.
+Foods go rancid when the fats and oils oxidize as they come into contact with the air.
 Although rancid almond flour – or rancid food in general – isn’t dangerous, it sure isn’t pleasant!

-An unopened bag of almond flour typically lasts between 2 to 4 months beyond the best before date, if it’s kept at room temperature and away from direct sunlight.
+An unopened bag of almond flour typically lasts between 2 to 4 months beyond the best-before date, if it’s kept at room temperature and away from direct sunlight.
 If you store it in the fridge, you can prolong its shelf life, making it last up to 12 months.
 If you decide to freeze it, it will last even longer, up to 2 whole years beyond the expiration date.

 The Verdict On Almond Flour